Chitradurga Fort: Other structures

 Rainwater-harvesting structures were built in a cascade development, which ensured large storage of water in interconnected reservoirs.
 It is said that the fort precincts never faced any water shortage.

-Historical linkage has been established by an archeological inscription dated 1284 AD found in the Panchalinga (Five Lingas) cave in the Ankhi Matha area, to the west of Chitradurga.
-The inscription attributes the establishment of the Five Lingas (aniconic symbols of Lord Shiva) to the Pandavas.
-At Ankhi Matha, approached by stone steps, a series of ancient subterranean chambers cut out at different levels are seen, in addition to several places of worship and platforms.

-In the lower fort, a Cutcherry (administrative office) was added during Tippu Sultan's rule.
-Another interesting find in the arsenal is a quadruple mill made of masonry of 3 m depth and about 7 m diameter, which is inferred to be a device used for preparing gunpowder during Hyder Ali and Tippu Sultan's rule.
-In Kannada language, it is called 'Maddu Bisuva Kallu,' which means "gunpowder grinding stone."
-The quadruple mill has four massive grinders with teeth or slots.
-These were rotated either by elephants or bullocks (in a central circular space) with an independent collection point for each of the four slots to collect the explosive gunpowder.

 Feature films

 Several Kannada language feature films have been produced, keeping the historicity of this fort in view.
 Nagara Havu (Cobra) and Hamse Geete (Swan Song) are the most famous films produced in the locale of the fort.
 Another film reportedly under production is Veera Madakari Nayaka, about the last ruler of the Nayaka kingdom.

 Tourism

 The fort is managed by Archeological Survey of India.
 It is open from dawn to dusk.
 Visitors are required to buy entrance tickets at the ticket counter and then explore the fort.

 Few guides are available at the entrance of the fort.
 Exploring the fort requires climbing.
 The fort is not disabled-friendly.
 The best time to explore the fort is in the morning when the temperature is comfortable.

 A hotel managed by Karnataka State Tourism Development Corporation is located near the main entrance.
 The fort is located at a distance of about 180 kilometers from Bengaluru.